 the calf and the young lion shall browse together,

-My granddaughter’s smile drew me in before I realized what the little imp had done.
-My gloomy attitude, aching sinuses and complete disappointment with so many things in this world meant nothing to the little girl who nuzzled next to me.
-As Claire eyed my uncommonly troubled eyes, she looked to see if I was watching.
-Then, ever so carefully, she touched the tips of my fingers.
-I smiled as I considered her bravery in approaching me.
-With that, my headache eased and I invited Claire to sit closer.
-She immediately nestled nearer.
+My little grandson’s smile drew me in before I realized what the little imp had done.
+My gloomy attitude, aching sinuses and complete disappointment with so many things in this world meant nothing to the little boy who nuzzled in my arms.
+As Benjamin smiled in spite of my uncommonly troubled eyes, he seemed to look to look far past them into my very soul.
+At the same time, he ever so carefully wrapped his tiny fist around my finger.
+I smiled as I considered how masterfully Ben had accomplished his goal.
+With that, my headache eased and I pulled Ben a bit closer.
+This sweet child immediately responded in kind.

 Dear God, as I continue my journey to Christmas, keep me mindful of the gifts to be found in the people you have given me to love, especially the children who keep our hope alive.